 Man With Developmental Disability Needs Caregiver; Mom is Told to Get Diapers Instead

-Posted by PKSD Law Firm on Nov 06, 2020 in Personal Injury News
+Posted by PKSD Law Firm on November 6, 2020 in Personal Injury

 Drew Bolender is a 41-year-old male in Arizona with developmental disabilities.
 Born with hydrocephalus and brain damage, he has already surpassed the typical life expectancy for someone with his condition.
 Although he enjoys some normal hobbies, including video games, listening to the band Green Day and weightlifting, his physical limitations are severe.